prividentity/PrivateIdentity-Oldd/Cluster-Setup.md

 Follow this
 https://github.com/openinfer/PrivateIdentity/wiki/Configure-redis-and-mysql

-## Build the containers for sagemakers (Change the variables in config-variables.sh before this)
+## Build the containers for sagemakers
+Change the variables in config-variables.sh before this:

     cd $HOMEpb/kubernetes/deployment
     . ./sagemaker.sh

 ## Setup PBAPP on Cluster